Call for Service Learning Proposals

-PARTNERS is now accepting proposals from part-time and full-time faculty who are interested in implementing service-learning into one or more class during the 2014-2015 academic year.
-All faculty who are interested in using service-learning in the classroom are encouraged to submit a proposal.
-Proposals for fall 2014 and spring 2015 classes should be submitted by March 15.
+Proposals from part-time and full-time faculty who are interested in implementing service learning into one or more classes are currently being accepted.
+All faculty who are interested in using service learning in the classroom are encouraged to submit a proposal.
+The timeline for proposals is ongoing, but it is wise to plan ahead.
 Submitting a proposal is as simple as sending a brief email to the Service Learning Coordinator (email@example.com) with your idea.
 Please include the name of your class and any details.
-You don't need to have a community agency or service opportunity in mind to propose an idea.
-In fact, the best place to begin brainstorming about service-learning projects is to start with a learning objective, skill, competence, or theme that might be more effectively taught and learned if combined with a real-world application.
+You do not need to have a community agency or service opportunity in mind to propose an idea.
+In fact, the best way to begin brainstorming about service learning projects is to start with a learning objective, skill, competence, or theme that might be more effectively taught and learned if combined with a real-world application.

 Why Get Involved?